Seoul

 2004 - 2008

-The NJP Art Centre, located in a hilly park with other public institutions, occupies by filling in the existing valleys of the museum’s park by conceptually spanning a gridded roof structure over the landscape.
-The appropriated space below the roof – the “petrified topography” - becomes part of the exhibition space of the museum so that the tension between the Cartesian structure and the amorphous topography considerably contributes to the identity of the museum.
+The NJP museum’s idea is born from the site and rooted in the particular context of the park landscape of Suwon.
+Located on a hilly park, the NJP Art Centre occupies the rolling valleys of the museum’s surroundings by spanning a gridded roof structure over the landscape.
+The appropriated space below the roof—the “petrified topography”—becomes part of the museum’s exhibition space.
+In doing so, the tension between the Cartesian structure and the amorphous topography carefully supplements the museum’s identity.